Raccoonatic/NetPractice/README.md

 <p align="center"><i>This project has been created as part of the 42 curriculum by lde-san-.</i></p>

 <h1 align="center">🦝🌐 NetPractice 🌐🦝</h1>
 <p align="center"><b><em>Routing Error?
-More Like User Error</em></b></p>
+More Like User Error.</em></b></p>

 ---

 ## 🎯 Description

-**NetPractice** is a practical project that provides the base for IPv4 network administration, subnetting, and TCP/IP configuration.
+**NetPractice** is a practical project that provides the basis for IPv4 network administration, subnetting, and TCP/IP configuration.
 The primary objective of this project is to understand the fundamentals of network architecture, IP routing, and how machines physically communicate across small local networks and the broader internet.

 By configuring virtual interfaces, switches, and routing tables, the project helps create a deeper understanding of subnet boundaries, the mathematical limits of IP addresses, and the strict rules that govern traffic flow (and why routers panic when those rules are broken).